Christ Church Cathedral, Christchurch: Construction

-Scott's original design was for a Gothic-style cathedral, primarily constructed in timber.
-Bishop Harper, however, argued that the cathedral should be built from stone and by 1862 Scott's revised plans, as forwarded to the bishop, showed an internal timber frame with a stone exterior.
+Scott's original design was for a Gothic-style cathedral, primarily constructed in oak timber to make it resistant to earthquakes.
+Bishop Harper and the Cathedral Commission, however, argued that the cathedral should be built from stone.
+Scott's revised plans received in 1862, showed an internal timber frame with a stone exterior.
+Superintendent James FitzGerald suggested an iron or steel frame to reduce cost, but Harper rejected this as he believed some bishops refused to consecrate iron-framed churches.
 Continuing pressure for an all-stone church, and concerns over the lack of timber in Canterbury, led to Scott supplying alternative plans for a stone arcade and clerestory.
 These plans arrived in New Zealand in 1864.